 If you’re looking for art, Hygienic Gallery, Lyman Allyn Art Gallery, Firehouse Square Gallery and Marquee Gallery are great destinations.
 Catch a performance by the Flock Theater, or at the Garde Arts Center or Eugene O’Neill Theater.
 Don’t overlook the Custom House Maritime Museum, Espresiones Cultural Center or Hispanic Alliance downtown, and the Florence Griswold Museum and Wadsworth Atheneum farther afield.
 Take in a movie: there are two movie theater complexes just 10 minutes from campus.

 The U.S. Coast Guard Band offers concerts that are free and open to the public during the academic year.
 The Garde Arts Center, home to the Eastern Connecticut Symphony Orchestra, has a full range of concerts.
 The Katharine Hepburn Culture Arts Center, known as "The Kate," in Hepburn's beloved Old Saybrook, also offers eclectic musical programming.
 Foxwoods and Mohegan Sun bring the world's most popular acts to the area.
 (Can you say Beyonce?)

 Great malls and freestanding retail stores abound in New London.
 The eclectic and specialty shops downtown include a fair trade store, Flavours of Life.
 The New London Mall, Target, Crystal Mall and Waterford Commons are all about five minutes away.

 Hangouts and Outdoor Recreation

 Cool coffee shops like Washington Street Coffee House and Muddy Waters are popular stops downtown.
 Ocean Beach Park is a popular beach and boardwalk area.
 Other outdoor draws are Mystic Seaport, the Connecticut College Arboretum, Fort Trumbull State Park and nearby Harkness Memorial State Park.

 New London and the surrounding community offer many places of worship.
-The Connecticut College Office of Religious and Spiritual Life is a great resource for discovering religious services and gatherings on and off campus.
+The Connecticut College Office of Religious and Spiritual Programs is a great resource for discovering religious services and gatherings on and off campus.